joiecao/DH110/Assignment1.md

 ## Assignment01: Heuristic Evaluation
 ### DH110, Joie Cao

-About 6 months ago, I built my first PC.
-Before, I had used Macs all my life and I had absolutely no experience in finding the right parts and construction.
-The experience was extremely overwhelming, and I wouldn't have been able to accomplish it without the help of a more knowledgable friend.
-Now that I know a bit more about PCs, I want to help others with their new PC builds.
-Two websites were very helpful to me when I was learning about parts: PC Part Picker and Logical Increments.
+In late 2020, I built my first PC.
+I was a Mac user and I had absolutely no knowledge or experience in PC parts or construction.
+The experience was challenging, but I wouldn't have been able to accomplish it without the help of PC Part Picker.
+Now that I know a bit more about PCs, I want to help others with their new builds.
+PC Part Picker is not without its flaws, and I want to redesign it to make PC building more accessible, especially for new users.

+Other than PC Part Picker, a website called Logical Increments was also extremely helpful.
 However, these sites are not perfect and can still be very overwhelming as they use many technical words and unfamiliar names.
-I want to make PC building more straight forward and simple, especially for inexperienced first time builders.

 ### Severity Rating
 0 = I don't agree that this is a usability problem at all